 Abstract.
 There are two opposing welfare effects of market power in a model with monopolistic competition, loan defaults and moral hazard.
 The loss of output produced if firms set a higher market-up over marginal costs confronts with some gain due to higher epected profits and the reduction of defaults.
 Such tradeoff results in an optimal level of market power that decreases with the efficiency of firm liquidation following bankruptcy.
 If moral hazard is pervasive, credit rationing cuts down the default rates and mitigates the welfare cost of bankruptcies.

 Asset exemption in bankruptcy and access to credit.
 With Pasqualina Arca and Gianfranco Atzeni.
-Submitted.
-PDF
+R&R. PDF

 Abstract.
 Under the US personal bankruptcy law, exempt assets are not liquidated following bankruptcy.
 Entrepreneurs can undo such a protection by posting collateral.
 We provide a complete characterization of the interplay between asset exemption from liquidation upon default and adverse selection in a competitive credit market.
 Severe adverse selection induces separation, with safer entrepreneurs choosing loan contracts characterized by high collateral requirements, lower cost of credit and credit rationing for wealth-constraints applicants.
 Irrespective of adverse selection, poor safe entrepreneurs pool as they face too much rationing, otherwise.
 Higher exemption makes collateral more informative.
 Evidence from the SSBF survey supports our theory.

 Market power and welfare effects of immigration.
 With Gianfranco Atzeni, Marco Delogu, and Dimitri Paolini.
-In Progress
+PDF